-REQUEST OF NONPARENT FOR EXAMINATION OR COPIES OF EDUCATION RECORDS andersigned hereby requests permission to exal education records of: kamine the West Hancock_Community School District's (Leg gal Name of Student) (Date of Birth) , Γhe undersigned requests copies of the follow wing official education records of the a above student: The undersigned certifies that they are (check on e): (a) An official of another school system in wh nich the student intends to enroll. ( ) (b) An authorized representative of the Compt troller General of the United States. ( ) (c) An authorized representative of the Secretathe U.S. Department of Education or U.S. ( ) (d) A state or local official to whom such is sp disclosed. ( ) (e) A person connected with the student's appaid (SPECIFY DETAILS ABOVE.) ( ) (f) A representative of a juvenile justice agendan interagency agreement. cy with which the school district has ( ) fede undersigned agrees that the information obtaral law without the written permission of the ority age.
+REQUEST OF NONPARENT FOR EXAMINATION OR COPIES OF EDUCATION RECORDS andersigned hereby requests permission to exal education records of: kamine the West Hancock_Community School District's (Leg gal Name of Student) (Date of Birth) , Γhe undersigned requests copies of the follow wing official education records of the a above student: The undersigned certifies that they are (check on e): (a) An official of another school system in wh nich the student intends to enroll. () (b) An authorized representative of the Compt troller General of the United States. () (c) An authorized representative of the Secretary of the U.S. Department of Education or U.S. Attorney General () (d) A state or local official to whom such is specifically allowed to be reported or disclosed. (e) A person connected with the student's application for, or receipt of, financial aid (SPECIFY DETAILS ABOVE.) (f) A representative of a juvenile justice agency with which the school district has an interagency agreement. fede undersigned agrees that the information obtaral law without the written permission of the ority age.
 (Signature) (Title) (Agency) APF ROVED: Date: Address: Sign ature: City: Title - State: ZII P: Date ed: Phone Number: